bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Web-Development-Interview-Part-3--.md

 ### 5. How would you design this system for scale?

-> **_⚫First of all, the interviewer would like to know the traffic level we’re expecting: 1,000, 100,000, or 10 million users per second?
+> **_⚫First of all, the interviewer would like to know the traffic level we're expecting: 1,000, 100,000, or 10 million users per second?
 Think about the data expectations for each system user, database connections (blocking/nonblocking actions), downtime specifics, and cloud considerations (if any)._**

 > **_⚫List the potential problems that might occur when trying to scale.
 Different traffic levels may have different problems, so make sure you think this through, and decide the priorities of the problems that you should solve.
 Many codebases are not built for scale, so note code changes that might need to occur, rather than just infrastructure expectations._**